SensorLogicInc/modules/matlab/readme.md

-# XEP Matlab Connector Notes
+# XEP MATLAB Connector Notes

-The XEP Radar Connector is an interface which allows Matlab to interact with the X4 UWB radar remotely.
+The XEP Radar Connector is an interface which allows [MATLAB](https://www.mathworks.com/products/matlab.html) to interact with the
+X4 UWB radar remotely.
 From the Matlab perspective, outside of the initial setup, the functionality of this connector should act identical compared to the SensorLogic Linux XEP MATLAB Connector.